Decatur County, Kansas

-Decatur County (county code DC) is a county located in Northwest Kansas.
+Decatur County is a county located in Northwest Kansas.
+Its county seat and most populous city is Oberlin.
 As of the 2020 census, the county population was 2,764.
-Its county seat and most populous city is Oberlin.
-The county is named in honor of Commodore Stephen Decatur, Jr.
+The county was named in honor of Stephen Decatur, Jr., a commodore in the United States Navy who served during both Barbary Wars in North Africa, the Quasi-War with France, and the War of 1812 with Britain.